abcsFrederick/l2p/README.md

 Here is a description of each parameter:
  - universe: list of gene names
  - categories: see categories below
- - custompathways: A list of vectors in GMT (gene matrix transpose style).
-Each custom pw vector : pwname, desc, gene1, gene2 ...
+ - custompathways: A list of vectors in gene matrix transpose (GMT) format.
+Each custom pw vector: pwname, desc, gene1, gene2...
- - customfile: a gmt file
+ - customfile: a GMT file
  - universefile: list of genes one per line

-Available categories:
+**Available categories**:
  - **BIOCYC**: organism specific Pathway/ Genome Databases (PGDBs)  - https://biocyc.org/
  - **GO**: initiative to unify representation of gene and gene product attributes -  http://geneontology.org
  - **KEGG**: databases dealing with genomes, biological pathways, - https://www.kegg.jp/